Ysl02138/Ethylbenzene_PBPK/README.md

 ================= Folder contents =============

 **codes**:
-As mentioned above, the R source codes in this folder were organized by species (e.g., human, etc) in a stepwise fashion.
+As mentioned above, the R source codes in this folder are organized by species (e.g., human, etc) in a stepwise fashion.
 As such, the readers can easily duplicate the current work.
 Using humans as an example:

 “1_calibration_Human.R” (Step 1):
 The output of this R code script provides the results of model fitting to human calibration data (Figure 4C).